jamez2128/ppassdb/README.md

 - `-o`, `--show-secret`			Shows the text.
 This will return a successful exit status even if the clipboard failed.
-- `--html`					Puts text to the generated html to copy it from the web browser.
 - `-f`, `--forget`				Forgets password after an operation was performed
 - `--otp`					For decryption, it converts the OTP